 Sure, fish go to the bathroom in the water, but the ocean has a large amount of water and natural ability to avoid concentrated contamination (although I would not necessarily advocate drinking ocean water either).
 Owning your own pool or hot tub means being responsible for your own water quality, and if you desire, you can have cleaner water than the water park.

-There is a new enzyme treatment for hot tubs (and pools) that reduces the need for chlorine or bromine.
-This amazing enzyme is added once every three months to the water and it performs sanitizing duty.
 It has yet to be officially approved as a replacement for chlorine or bromine, but is already successfully being used as such by several hot tub owners.